© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairn Circle 400m SW of Lle'r Neuaddau is a scheduled monument protected by Cadw under reference CD042.
 View the official record →

-Cairn Circle 400m SW of Lle'r Neuaddau is a Bronze Age ritual and funerary monument located in Ceredigion, Wales.
+Cairn Circle 400m SW of Lle'r Neuaddau is a prehistoric cairn circle located in Ceredigion, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD042.

 Cairn Circle 400m SW of Lle'r Neuaddau dates from the prehistoric period, and is classified as a cairn circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairn Circle 400m SW of Lle'r Neuaddau is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD042.